edobobo/edobobo.github.io/_pages/about.md

 I love to play padel and videogames, and I am huge fan of World of Warcraft.

-I am the proud co-founder of [sunglasses.ai](https://sunglasses-ai.com/).
+I am a proud co-founder of [sunglasses.ai](https://sunglasses-ai.com/).